Document Authentication & Legalization

 We suggest you do your due diligence to ensure you are communicating with an established and professional service provider.
 The Better Business Bureau is a good place to confirm if they are a business in good standing.
 We also recommend that you take a look at client reviews.
 Finally, we work with all the embassies and consulates across Canada.
 They will also be aware of the reliable and established companies you can trust.

 Feel free to contact us to speak to a document processing expert.
-We are available Monday to Friday, from 9am to 5pm, and would be happy to hear form you.
+We are available Monday to Friday, from 9am to 5pm, and would be happy to hear from you.

 Want More Information?

-This website has a wealth of information for you on the authentication and legalization of Canadian documents – click on the icons below!
+This website has a wealth of information for you on the apostille of Canadian documents – click on the icons below!

 You can contact us directly with your questions…